 As a key link between the public and the non-profit organization, all board members should be prepared to:

-• Consistently speak well of their organization and advocate for its services
+- Consistently speak well of their organization and advocate for its programs and services

-Upholding a healthy public image may also require that the board maintain a ongoing public relations program.
+Upholding a healthy public image may also require that the board maintain an ongoing public relations program.

 From time to time, it’s important to assess how well a NPO's board of directors' responsibilities are being upheld.
 Along with evaluating their own performance every few years, members of the board should earmark areas for development or improvement.